 DT 500 MAG: – Text us when you`ll come over to Oslo so we can enjoy you playing!

-MAI: – As soon as possible, I have never been to Oslo before, but I would like to see the city.
+MAI: – Soon, I have never been to Oslo before, but I would like to see the city.

 Inteview by Arthur Sopin